Our Team

 IMG 0825

-Amanda Bockelman – Executive Administrative Assistant
+Amanda Bockelman – Operations Coordinator

 Amanda Bockelman joins us from Frontier Nursing University where she was Executive Assistant to the President for over 4 years.
 For 5 years prior to this role, Amanda credentialed students at clinical sites, making it possible for them to complete their degrees.
 Amanda received her bachelor’s degree in Art History from the University of Kentucky, after also completing courses at the University of Massachusetts Amherst.
 More recently, Amanda completed her PACE certification (Professional Administrative Certification of Excellence), which increased her knowledge, expertise, and skill set in the evolving business environment, while expanding her aptitude for administrative work.
 Amanda found her calling of wanting to make a difference in children’s lives who are battling diseases when a teammate of her son was diagnosed with stage 4 lymphoma.
 She raised money for the family so they could take the time off work they needed to care for him.
 Accepting a position at CNF continues Amanda’s drive to help children achieve their best lives.